Leadtech/boot-rabbit-mq/README.md

 ## QueueTemplate

 ### Responsibility
-The responsibility of the QueueTemplate is to provide a single setup that is specific to a single line of communication between producer(s) and consumer(s).
+The responsibility of the QueueTemplate is to provide a single setup that is specific to a single line of communication between producers and consumers.
 Both the consumer and the producer depend om the same services and options that the QueueTemplate provides.
-(Some calls to the QueueTemplate are actualy delegated to the queue strategy.)
+(Some calls to the QueueTemplate are delegated to the queue strategy.)

 The QueueTemplate contains:
-- The RabbitMQ connection object  (same configurations must be used for both the producer and the consumer)
+- The connection object  (same configurations must be used for both the producer and the consumer)
-- The Serializer
+- A message Serializer
 - RabbitMQ specific options such as the queue name, exchange, passiveness, exclusive connections etc
-- Queue strategy
+- The Queue strategy
 - The event dispatcher

-#### What is the queue strategy?
+#### What is a queue strategy?

 RabbitMQ is a powerful queuing server and there are various ways to use it.
 This library provides two configurations out of the box providing either a fault tolerant solution or a basic but faster setup.